Updated August 13th, 2020

 Conversion Analysis summary

-That’s our framework for our Conversion Analysis service designed to unravel opportunities, identify issues, and generate ideas to improve conversions and SEO traffic.
+That’s the framework for our Conversion Analysis service designed to unravel opportunities, identify issues, and generate ideas to improve conversions and SEO traffic.

 You might have seen some things like copyright information should be visible and current and think, “that’s obvious”.
 But if it’s in there, it’s an issue often enough that it’s worth keeping.